CiscoDevNet/NSO-Playground-System-Install/README.md

 drwxr-xr-x 1 developer ncsadmin    31 Jun 28 11:05 web-ui
 ```

-**_NOTE:_**  The NSO examples target Local Install and need to modify them to run them on a System Install.
+**_NOTE:_**  The NSO examples target Local Install and must be modified to run on a System Install.
 See the [NSO Getting Started Guide](https://developer.cisco.com/docs/nso/guides/#!installation/modify-examples-for-system-install) for more details.

 ## Guidelines